wkh237/react-native-fetch-blob/src/README.md

 #### Android Media Scanner, and Downloads App Support

-If you want to make a file in `External Storage` becomes visible in Picture, Misuc, or other built-in apps, you will have to use `Media Scanner`.
+If you want to make a file in `External Storage` becomes visible in Picture, Music, or other built-in apps, you will have to use `Media Scanner`.
 To make this happend, use `scanFile` method in `fs`.

 ```js